moodlehq/moodle-plugin-ci/docs/UPGRADE-2.0.md

+---
+layout: page
-# Upgrading from 1.X to 2.0
+title: Upgrading from 1.X to 2.0
+---

 This document outlines the steps one should take when upgrading to the new major version.